al-yanna/linuxCut/README.md

 # linuxCut
-C Implementation of the Linux "cut" command.
+C implementation of the Linux "cut" command.

 ## How to Run